splunk/observability-workshop/content/en/imt/dashboards/notes-and-layout.md

 You can also resize windows by dragging from the left, right and bottom edges.

 As a last exercise reduce the width of the note chart to about a third of the other charts.
 The chart will automatically snap to one of the sizes it supports.
 Widen the 3 other charts to about a third of the Dashboard.
 Drag the notes to the right of the others and resize it to match it to the 3 others.

-Set the time to -1 h hour and you should have the following dashboard!
+Set the **Time** to **-1h** and you should have the following dashboard!

 ![TaDA!](../../images/M-Notes-6.png)